pingidentity/webinar-pingfed-pingam/README.md

 - `docker exec -it {container_name} bash`
   - **{container_name}** -- see **docker-compose.yml**

-The default directory for log files in PingAM

-- `docker exec -it openamwebinarlocal bash`  // this takes you into the running container
-- `/root/openam/var/`

-To view log files in PingFederate:

-- `docker exec -it pfwebinarlocal bash`  // the prompt is now within the running container
-- `cd /opt/pingfederate/log`
-- `ls -la`  // several log files are listed

 When done with the evaluation of this setup it could be useful to remove the images as they are large in size:

 - `docker rmi $(docker images --filter=reference="webinar/*" -q)`
   - any image tagged as **webinar/** will be deleted

 ## Links